IIOT-Test-Bench/React-Client/README.md

 It create a separate connection to the broker (not through the server / node app)

 Allows a user to subscribe to entered topics and also publish messages

+User would first establish the connection by clicking the `listen to messages` button.
+The same would be used for disconnection

 ### React / Client Side